Academic and Behavior Policies

 6. Community Service – Students must earn 6 hours of community service: 2 hours at school, 2 at home, and 2 in the community.

-*If a student is deemed unable to participate in the promotion rehearsal and promotion ceremony, students or parents may appeal their case by submitting a written letter to the Principal.
+*If a student is deemed unable to participate in the promotion rehearsal and promotion ceremony, students or parents may appeal their case by submitting a written letter to the principal.
 Appeal letters must be signed by parents and explain why an exception should be made in this case.
+They must be turned in to the principal no later than five business days before the date of the promotion ceremony.

 Fifth Grade Promotion Attire Guidelines